Communication in small and medium-sized enterprises

 Why is a communication strategy important?

-Through a communication strategy, companies get to know their USPs (unique selling points), sharpen their individual, unique profile and thereby clearly distinguish themselves from competitors.
-In this way, every communication measure becomes a sales-supporting measure.
+your profile Through a communication strategy, companies identify their USPs (unique selling points), sharpen their individual, unique profile and thereby clearly distinguish themselves from competitors.
+In this way, every communication initiative becomes a sales-supporting measure.

 2. Sustainability